MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/sql-monitoring.md

 ## Disable or enable collection

 > [!IMPORTANT]
-> In order to disable or enable data collection, the `sqlServer` extension must be on `v1.1.2496` or later.
-[Upgrade VM extensions using the Azure Portal.](/azure/azure-arc/servers/manage-vm-extensions-portal)
+> In order to disable or enable data collection, the `sqlServer` extension must be on the November release or later.
+(See [Release Notes](../azure-arc/release-notes.md))

 ### Using the Azure Portal